Oral Infections & Treatment: Essential Guide to Causes, Symptoms, and Care Options

 • Jawbone infections

-• Spread of bacteria into other organs
+• Spread of bacteria to other organs

 • Cardiovascular disease